hydroGR/evalhyd/__source/cpp/installation.rst

 From source
 -----------

-To install `evalhyd` core library from source, `cmake` can be used.
+To install `evalhyd-cpp` core library from source, `cmake` can be used.

 .. tip::